QuantumBarcelona/Qiskit-Hackathon-BCN/README.md

 ### **Built with**

-Python: Language used for programming
+Python: Language used for programming <br>
-VSCode: Code editor to program
+VSCode: Code editor to program <br>

 ### **Important information**